-- 1 Starts: The total number of motor starts. - 2 Reversals: The total number of times the motor has started in the direction opposite to the previous start. - 3 Stalls: The total number of times the stall time has been exceeded. - 4 OverTorques: The total number of times that excessive torque was detected at the output shaft. - 5 Pk Torque: The highest recorded torque on the output shaft. - 6 TotRunTm: Total amount of time the motor has been powered (in seconds). - 7 High Temp: Highest temperature recorded in the DCM-3 compartment (in degrees fahrenheit). - 8 Low Temp: Lowest temperature recorded in the DCM-3 compartment (in degrees fahrenheit).
+- 1 Starts: The total number of motor starts. - 2 Reversals: The total number of times the motor has started in the direction opposite to the previous start. - 3 Stalls: The total number of times the stall time has been exceeded. - 4 OverTorques: N/A. - 5 Pk Torque: N/A. - 6 TotRunTm: Total amount of time the motor has been powered (in seconds). - 7 High Temp: Highest temperature recorded in the DCM-3 compartment (in degrees fahrenheit). - 8 Low Temp: Lowest temperature recorded in the DCM-3 compartment (in degrees fahrenheit).